brainboxdotcc/DPP/docpages/example_programs/the_basics/editing-channel-and-message.md

-\page editing-objects Editing Channel and Message
+\page editing-channel-and-message Editing Channel and Message

 Sometimes we need to update an object, such as message or channel.
 At first, it might seem confusing, but it's actually really simple!
-It's done with \ref callback-functions callbacks.
 You just need to use an object with identical properties you don't need to update.

+\note This example uses callback functions.
+To see more information about them, visit \ref callback-functions

 ~~~~~~~~~~{.cpp}
 #include <dpp/dpp.h>